 Questions?
 Feel free to ask in the comments.

-Curious about what intermittent fasting schedule you should follow?
+- Not sure what intermittent fasting schedule you should start with?
 Check out my Intermittent Fasting Schedules Defined post where I highlight the most popular and effective fasting schedules around!

-Still super curious about some of the additional benefits of intermittent fasting?
-Check out my what my 6 Unexpected Side Effects of Intermittent Fasting were.
+- The benefits of intermittent fasting are many.
+Check out the 6 Unexpected Side Effects of Intermittent Fasting that I experienced.
 Pleasant surprises all around!